unicode-org/message-format-wg/spec/formatting.md

 The **_Default Bidi Strategy_** is a _bidirectional isolation strategy_ that uses
 isolating Unicode control characters around _placeholder_'s formatted values.
-It is intended for use in plain-text strings, where markup or other mechanisms are not available.
+It is primarily intended for use in plain-text strings, where markup or other mechanisms are not available.
 Implementations MUST provide the _Default Bidi Strategy_ as one of the _bidirectional isolation strategies_.

-Implementations MAY provide others _bidirectional isolation strategies_.
+Implementations MAY provide other _bidirectional isolation strategies_.

 Implementations MAY supply a _bidirectional isolation strategy_ that performs no processing.